jazzfan2/wordif/README.md

 # Name: wordif.sh
 wordif.sh  - compares plain-text-files word-by-word, and stores color-marked results in HTML-format.

-wdiffer.py - Private version of wdiff() as a Python3 script, mimicking the UNIX wdiff() utility.
+wdiffer.py - private version of wdiff() as a Python3 script, mimicking the UNIX wdiff() utility.

 # Description:
 wordif.sh is a wrapper script around 'wdiff()' (see: https://www.gnu.org/software/wdiff/).